 The Department of Theatre and Dance is on the move!
-Theatre on the Move (TOTM) is MSU’s touring acting company.
+Theatre on the Move (TOTM) is Montclair State’s touring acting company.
 TOTM performs shows at middle and high schools in the New Jersey/New York area.

 TOTM’s mission is to extend Montclair State’s community outreach.
 Our touring company takes theatre, featuring contemporary social issues, to schools throughout the state.